-A study of the social, economic, political and moral setting in which present-day American education functions.
+Design, implementation, and evaluation of mathematical problem-solving programs in elementary and secondary grades.
+Use of microcomputers and hand-held calculators to solve mathematical problems.
 687. Workshop in Community Influences on Learning and Curriculum Planning (1-3) Prerequisite: Teaching experience.